rmrisforbidden/Fooling_Neural_Network-Interpretations/README.md

 ## Usage

 ### 1. Preparing ImageNet ILSVRC 2012 Dataset.
-If you does not have ImageNet dataset, execute the followings sequentially in your terminal.
-Before download, make sure that your system has more than 140GB.
-If you already have ImageNet dataset in your system, go to 1.4.
+If you do not have the ImageNet dataset, execute the followings sequentially in your terminal.
+Before downloading, make sure that your system has more than 140GB.
+If you already have the ImageNet dataset in your system, go to 1.4.
 #### 1.1.
 Downloading
 ```
 mkdir ~/Data